Wit-K/Guide-to-CO2-Reduction/analysis.md

 ---

 ## 4. The Core Metrics
-Once you have your raw data and your constants, you can calculate the two numbers that are actually report in a research paper.
+Once you have your raw data and your constants, you can calculate the two numbers that are actually report in a research paper: the current density and the faradaic efficiency.

 ### A. Measuring Activity: Current Density ($j$)
 Raw current is misleading.
 Of course, a massive sheet of copper will pass more current than a tiny wire; therefore, to compare your catalyst fairly against other researchers, the surface area must be normallized.